ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

     provides a file system interface, file system access semantics (such as strong consistency and file locking), and concurrently-accessible storage for up to thousands of Amazon EC2 instances. stores data redundantly across multiple AZs by default provides the same level of high availability and high scalability like S3 however, ==EFS is more suitable for scenarios where it is required to have a POSIX-compatible file system or if you are storing rapidly changing data.
 It offers strong consistency and file locking which the S3 service lacks..==

-==**Amazon VPC**:==
-**Network Access Control List(NACL)**:
-	a.
-Rules are evaluated starting with the lowest numbered rule.
-As soon as a rule matches traffic, it's applied immediately regardless of any higher-numbered rule that may contradict it.

 ------